oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/load-os-data-public/load-os-data-public.md

-# Load Data from Object Storage Public Buckets
+# Load to Data in Public Object Storage Buckets

 ## Introduction

-In this lab, you will load and link data from the MovieStream data lake on [Oracle Cloud Infrastructure Object Storage](https://www.oracle.com/cloud/storage/object-storage.html) into an Oracle Autonomous Database instance in preparation for exploration and analysis.
+In this lab, you will link from your ADB instance to data from the MovieStream data lake on [Oracle Cloud Infrastructure Object Storage](https://www.oracle.com/cloud/storage/object-storage.html) in preparation for exploration and analysis.

-You can load data into your Autonomous Database (either Oracle Autonomous Data Warehouse or Oracle Autonomous Transaction Processing) using the built-in tools as in this lab, or you can use other Oracle and third party data integration tools.
-With the built-in tools, you can load data:
+You can load data into your Autonomous Database (either Oracle Autonomous Data Warehouse or Oracle Autonomous Transaction Processing) using the ADB built-in tools.
+Alternatively, you can use other Oracle and third party data integration tools.
+With the built-in tools, you can link to and load data from:

-+ from files in your local device
++ Files on your local machine.
-+ from tables in remote databases
++ Tables in remote databases.
-+ from files stored in cloud-based object storage (Oracle Cloud Infrastructure Object Storage, Amazon S3, Microsoft Azure Blob Storage, Google Cloud Storage)
++ Files stored in cloud-based object storage (Oracle Cloud Infrastructure Object Storage, Amazon S3, Microsoft Azure Blob Storage, Google Cloud Storage).

 You can also leave data in place in cloud object storage, and link to it from your Autonomous Database.